[ Skip Main Nav ]

-To help you gain job skills earlier in your program, the StackTrack™ certificate option allows you to move core courses toward the front of your degree program.
+To help you gain job skills earlier in your program, the certificate option allows you to move core courses toward the front of your degree program.
 The certificate you earn will be an additional credential, which you can leverage to help you get a new position or promotion.

-Speak with an Enrollment Advisor to learn more about the Bachelor of Science in Human Services/Management (Certificate Track).
+Speak with an Enrollment Representative to learn more about the Bachelor of Science in Human Services/Management (Certificate Track).
 You can also learn more about the Bachelor of Science in Human Services degree program without the certificate option or view other concentrations.

 *In Maryland, the Bachelor of Science in Human Services has an emphasis in Management.

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
-So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen degree program, and the types of occupations the program prepares you for.View the Bachelor Of Science In Human Services/management gainful employment disclosures.
+So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Bachelor Of Science in Human Services/management gainful employment disclosures.